divijatewari/AssetMerkle123/README.md

 # AssetMerkle123
 EcoQuest is a gamified sustainability platform that embodies the principles of open innovation by creating an ecosystem where individuals, communities, and organizations collaborate to drive environmental change.
-Our platform fits perfectly within the Open Innovation track through several key aspects:
+Our platform fits perfectly within the Open Innovation track through several key aspects:-

  1. *Collaborative Problem-Solving*
 EcoQuest harnesses collective intelligence to address environmental challenges: